spotDL/spotify-downloader/README.md

 For example:

-◘ I want to download the same song (i.e: Hello by Adele) but using Spotify Link this time that looks like  ```http://open.spotify.com/track/1MDoll6jK4rrk2BcFRP5i7```, you can copy it from your Spotify desktop or mobile app by right clicking or long tap on the song and copy HTTP link.
+◘ We want to download the same song (i.e: Hello by Adele) but using Spotify Link this time that looks like  ```http://open.spotify.com/track/1MDoll6jK4rrk2BcFRP5i7```, you can copy it from your Spotify desktop or mobile app by right clicking or long tap on the song and copy HTTP link.

 ◘ Now simply paste this link after running the script, it should download Hello by Adele.